E-N-G-XOR/devops-test/README.md

     terraform init -backend-config 'key=<your username>/terraform.tfstate'
     terraform plan -var 'candidate=<your username>'

-Replacing <your username> with the amazon username you were supplied.
+Replacing <your username> with the AWS username you were supplied.

 Task 1
 ------